 FMD is the European approach to dealing with the rising global issue of falsified medicines.
 Like other major markets, including China and India, it involves individual serialisation of medicine packs and an associated authentication system.

 The European Directive and the Delegated Regulation are binding on all EU and EEA Member States.
-Switzerland is also adopting FMD and pack serialisation.
 As it currently stands, FMD scanning will come in to effect before the UK leaves the European Union.

-DHSC and MHRA have stated that the UK will maintain “high regulatory alignment” with the EU and that this includes FMD.
+DHSC and MHRA have stated that the UK aims to maintain “high regulatory alignment” with the EU and that this includes FMD.
 In a letter to SecurMed UK written in April 2018, DHSC stated:

 “However, even if we do not achieve our desired future relationship with the EU, the European Union (Withdrawal) Bill will ensure that, as far as possible, the same rules and laws will apply in the UK after exit as the day before.
 The Bill will convert existing direct EU law, such as EU regulations, into UK law as it applies in the UK at the date of exit.
 It will also preserve the laws we have made in the UK to implement our EU obligations, such as laws made to implement the FMD.
 This means that the duties of the regulations under the FMD would continue to apply, unless specifically revoked.”